tektoncd/community/teps/0065-retry-failed-tasks-on-demand.md

 ## Proposal

-When a `PipelineTask` configured with retries fails, in order to retry it resets the status and start time for that task so that it can begin again.
+When a `PipelineTask` configured with `task.retries` fails, in order to retry controller resets the `status` and `start-time` for that task so that it can begin again.
+This happens as per the current implementation.

 On-demand invocation, can take place by signalling failed `PipelineRun` to `retry`.
-On receiving that signal `pipelinerun` controller will begin to retry by resetting the status of the failed task.
-Apart from the signalling part, this is same as current implementation of retry.
+On receiving that signal `pipelinerun` controller will begin to retry by resetting the `conditions` and start time and end time of the failed `PipelineRun`.

+Altering start-time and end-time on retry can have ramification of some existing metrics receivers/monitors.
+Alternatively, a new field `last-retry` with sub-fields `start` and `end` time can be introduced.
+This can be used in the logic to calculate the elapsed duration of a `PipelineRun`.

+We can grant full timeout to the `PipelineRun`s and its tasks.
+This seems to be the not so ideal choice.
+A future TEP might address that.

+Once the `pipelineRun` is resumed i.e. it begins to execute, by clearing the `status` of failed tasks.
+It is not supported for custom tasks, it can be supported once TEP-69 is accepted.

 ### Notes/Caveats (optional)